nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * stores a comparator used to sort the filtered list
 * stores the inventory book data
+* stores a list of InventoryBook
 * exposes an unmodifiable `ObservableList<Item>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 `DeliveryModelManager`

 * stores the delivery book data
+* stores a list of DeliveryBook
 * exposes an unmodifiable `ObservableList<Delivery>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.

 We organised the different data classes into packages (eg.Items) which we will list out the collection of class of that data object